U.S. flag

 Commonwealth of Massachusetts Safety Net Family Shelter

-The Commonwealth of Massachusetts has announced the opening of a Safety Net Family Shelter at the Middlesex South Registry of Deeds Building, located at 208 Cambridge Street in East Cambridge.
-This initiative aims to provide shelter for families eligible for Emergency Assistance (EA) when they cannot be immediately placed into an EA unit.
-The City of Cambridge has been actively working with the Commonwealth’s team to ensure the site meets necessary safety requirements and is supported by the surrounding neighborhood.
+In December 2023, the Commonwealth of Massachusetts announced the opening of a Safety Net Family Shelter at the Middlesex South Registry of Deeds Building, located at 208 Cambridge Street in East Cambridge.
+This initiative aimed to provide shelter for families eligible for Emergency Assistance (EA) when they cannot be immediately placed into an EA unit.
+The City of Cambridge worked closely with the Commonwealth’s team to ensure the site met necessary safety requirements and was supported by the surrounding neighborhood.

-The site, which is used in the evening and overnight hours, will ensure that families -- who are initially assessed at a state intake site and confirmed to be eligible for Emergency Assistance -- have a warm and safe place to stay overnight until an Emergency Assistance shelter unit is available.
-While many of the families entering the Family Shelter system are migrants, refugees or asylum seekers, families who are fleeing domestic violence, a no-fault eviction or whose children are exposed to a substantial health and safety risk may be eligible to apply.
+The site, which was used in the evening and overnight hours, ensured that families -- who were initially assessed at a state intake site and confirmed to be eligible for Emergency Assistance -- had a warm and safe place to stay overnight until an Emergency Assistance shelter unit is available.

-The Middlesex South Registry of Deeds space will ultimately be able to accommodate up to 70 families with cots and amenities.
-The state is working with provider AMI and local community partners to coordinate transportation to daytime resources.
-24-hour security is provided on-site.
+The Middlesex South Registry of Deeds space accommodated up to 70 families with cots and amenities.
+The state worked with a provider and local community partners to coordinate transportation to daytime resources.
+24-hour security was provided on-site.

 Frequently Asked Questions